 In reality there is very little one can accomplish without working alongside and engaging with others.
 Creating positive and collaborative relationships builds trust over time, bringing joy and fulfillment to all involved.
 That’s why relational capital comes in second in our study of the Five Capitals.

-Series: First: The order is important . . .
+Podcast: First: The order is important . . .

 When we are under the stress of life, do we run to self-help books or podcasts?
 Where do we look for wisdom when we need it?
 How we spend our time and energy may impact our relational and spiritual life more than we would like to admit.
 If we don’t spend this time and energy wisely,